bloominstituteoftechnology/node-db-challenge/Review.md

 You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Explain the difference between `RDBMS` and `SQL`.
+    - RDBMS is a Relational Database Management System, or the software that works with SQL.
+SQL is Structured Query Language, a language for managing data.
-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?
+    - A primary key (PK) is necessary so that tables are unique and can be specifically accessed.
-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.
+    - Foreign key (FK)
-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.
+    - There needs to be an intermediary table with the PKs of the two tables that need to be related.
-1. What SQL statement is used to retrieve data from a table?
+5. What SQL statement is used to retrieve data from a table?
+    - SELECT
-1. What SQL clause is used to filter the results of a query?
+6. What SQL clause is used to filter the results of a query?
+    - WHERE